Kathryn Finney

 The mental health and identity work that is part of this transition

-The layoff is also a grief event.
+The layoff or job loss is also a grief event.
 Most founder advice ignores this.
 The grief shows up in week three, when the adrenaline of the immediate response wears off, and again at month six, when the business is real but the income is unstable.
-It shows up most acutely if the layoff included a public moment that you did not consent to.
+It shows up most acutely if the job loss included a public moment that you did not consent to.

 The work: name the feeling, do not perform optimism you do not have, and find a structure that the working day used to give you.
 Therapy, if you can afford it.
 A peer group of other founders, if you can find one.
 A regular schedule with hard stops.
 The point is not to feel better immediately; the point is to feel like a person while you build.